DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 See the :ref:`mlx5 common configuration <mlx5_common_env>`.

-A device comes out of Mellanox factory with pre-defined import methods.
+A device comes out of NVIDIA factory with pre-defined import methods.
 There are two possible import methods: wrapped or plaintext.

 In case the device is in wrapped mode, it needs to be moved to crypto operational mode.